mitydigital/statamic-sitemapamic/README.md

 you sitemap too.

-In your `AppServiceProvider` (or you can create your own SitemapamicServiceProvider if you like too - especially if you use named routes, keep reading) you can add dynamic routes to Sitemapamic as an array of `SitemapamicUrl` objects:
+In your `AppServiceProvider` (or you can create your own SitemapamicServiceProvider if you like too - especially if you use named routes, keep reading) you can add dynamic routes to Sitemapamic as a closure that returns an array of `SitemapamicUrl` objects:

 ```php
 Sitemapamic::addDynamicRoutes(function() {